Yangaroo: History

+In January 2020, Yangaroo reported that the TSX Venture Exchange had approved the company's proposal for a regular course issuer offer for up to 3 million shares of its common stock, which constituted 5% or less of the company's issued and outstanding securities.

+In 2020, Yangaroo also formed a partnership with Universal Music Canada.

+Products
-The Digital Media Distribution System (DMDS) is a patented technology platform of YANGAROO Inc.

-YANGAROO, powered by DMDS, is a secure distribution tool for audio and video media via the internet.
+The Digital Media Distribution System (DMDS) is a technology platform provided by Yangaroo for the secure distribution of audio and video media via the internet.
 Systems like DMDS make it possible for broadcasters, TV advertisers, and post-production companies to move away from physical media like DigiBeta tapes to digital file-based workflows.

-The DMDS service supports the following :
+The DMDS service supports the following: